-There are many ways to cook a ham, you can bake ham, grill it, even cook it in a slow cooker!
-We'll tell you how to cook ham all those ways, plus offer tips on carving ham and how to choose a ham when you're at the grocery store.
+A gorgeous baked ham is the best centerpiece we can think of for holiday meals.
+Luckily, there are many ways to cook a ham: You can bake ham, grill it, even cook it in a slow cooker!
+We'll tell you how to cook ham all those ways, plus offer tips on carving and how to choose a ham when you're at the grocery store.

 Step 1: Preheating the oven and preparing your ham

-Preheat the oven to 325°F. You do not need to wash a ham before baking.
-This versatile meat requires no embellishment; however, scoring a diamond pattern in the skinlike outer layer and brushing on a glaze during baking makes the ham a showy centerpiece and adds flavor.
+Preheat the oven to 325°F. You don't need to wash a ham before baking.
+If you ask us, baked ham is delicious even when you leave it plain; however, scoring a diamond pattern in the outer layer and brushing on a glaze during baking makes the ham a showy centerpiece and adds flavor.
 Use a chef's knife to make diagonal cuts about 1 inch apart on the ham.
 Cut through the surface of the ham so the glaze penetrates the ham.
 If desired, insert whole cloves into the ham for decoration and flavor.
-It is easier to poke them in where the cuts intersect (remove the cloves before eating the ham).
+It's easier to poke them in where the cuts intersect.
+(Remove the cloves before eating the ham.)

 Step 2: Baking a ham

-The answer depends on the weight of your ham.
-Use these guidelines for how long to bake ham:
+The answer depends on the weight and type of ham.
+Use these guidelines for how long to bake ham for your special occasion:

 Boneless cooked ham